UXARRAY/uxarray/README.md

 standard data analysis techniques to operate directly on unstructured grid data.
-UXarray provides Xarray-styled functionality to better read in and use unstructured grid datasets that follow standard conventions, including UGRID, MPAS, SCRIP, and Exodus formats.
+UXarray provides Xarray-styled functionality to better read in and use unstructured grid datasets that follow standard conventions, including UGRID, MPAS, SCRIP, ESMF, and Exodus grid formats.
 This effort is a result of the collaboration between Project Raijin (NSF NCAR and Pennsylvania State University) and the SEATS Project (Argonne National Laboratory, UC Davis, and Lawrence Livermore National Laboratory).
 The UXarray team welcomes community